-- a.
-Reducing overall manpower deployment requirements; - b.
-Maximizing observable (passenger) data per trip; - c.
-Protecting data integrity by producing verifiable survey documentation; and - d.
-Introducing potential for automation.
+- 97 proposed method aims to address the drawbacks of the manual method by: 98 - Reducing overall manpower deployment requirements: i. - Maximizing observable (passenger) data per trip; ii. - Protecting data integrity by producing verifiable documentation; and iii. - Introducing potential for automation. iv. - b.
+Validate the results of the proposed method using appropriate statistical tests.
+102

-2. RELATED LITERATURE
+104 2.
+RELATED LITERATURE

-2.1.
+106 2.1.
 Travel Time and Delay Studies

 Travel time and delay studies reveal information on the performance of a corridor (Sigua, 2008).
-Other common uses include evaluation of congestion, traffic management, problem location identification, model calibration, and evaluation of performance before and after an improvement (Mathew, 2014; Vergel, 2016).
+108 109 Other common uses include evaluation of congestion, traffic management, problem location identification, model calibration, and evaluation of performance before and after an 110 improvement (Mathew, 2014; Vergel, 2016).
+111